HASSAN-22/generate_validation/README.md

 BlobRuleGenerator::setMaxSize(5120); // 5MB

 // This adds to the list of possible names used for images.
-// or example, if you have a column that stores an image and its name is `my_image`, you need to add this name so it can be recognized.
+// or example, if you have a column that stores an image and its name is `my_thumbnail`, you need to add this name so it can be recognized.
-BlobRuleGenerator::addImageName('my_image');
+BlobRuleGenerator::addImageName('my_thumbnail');

 // Add additional MIME types to the existing list BlobRuleGenerator::setMimes(['webp', 'avif'], 'merge');